What Is Breast Reduction?

 Breast Reduction Risks

 It is important for patients to understand the details and risks associated with the breast reduction procedure, and to have realistic expectations in order to be satisfied with the results of their surgery.
-These risks, depending on the chosen technique, ca
+These risks, depending on the chosen technique, can include the following:

 - Excessive firmness